chengwei0306/Graduate-school-Paper-Reading-wylee/README.md

 ### 罕見事件預測:以APPLE股價（調整收盤價）做分析

+### 文章原文：
-### 文章原文：節錄自（Rare Events Analysis for High-Frequency Equity Data Written by Dragos Bozdog, Ionu ̧t Florescu, Khaldoun Khashanah, and Jim Wang)
+節錄自（Rare Events Analysis for High-Frequency Equity Data Written by Dragos Bozdog, Ionu ̧t Florescu, Khaldoun Khashanah, and Jim Wang)
 - A thorough investigation of the distribution of price changes, conditional on cumulative trading window, would involve the evaluation of all observa- tions for each equity (Sn – Sj|vk + vk+1 + . . . + vn < V0) for k ≤ j ≤ n where n runs through all the trades, Sn is the price, and vn is the volume associated with trade n.
 Although the distribution would be accurate, such a task would involve significant computational effort considering the large database we use.
 - (Motivation) Because we are interested only in the rare events, we chose to select the extreme observations in this sequence and subsequently analyze only a per- centage of these observations at the tails of the distribution ΔP| V < V0.
 <br><br>